LLC or S Corp for Trucking?

 • An S Corp is more complex from a compliance perspective as there are strict rules on how many shareholders can be included and other requirements that must be met.
 Visit BOC-3

 • The two structures offer different levels of personal liability protection for owners.
-LLCs provide limited liability protection whereas S Corps provide even greater protection if certain regulations are followed.
+LLCs provide limited liability protection, whereas S Corps gives even more excellent protection if specific regulations are followed.